FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

     }
 }
 ```
-we run the code and it crashes
+let's run the code and see it crash
 ```kotlin
 Caused by: kotlin.UninitializedPropertyAccessException: lateinit property sharedPreferencesManager has not been initialized
 ```

-The first thing that we need to do is make our `ApplicationComponent` available to do more than one thing, so we expose it as a variable that we initialize with our `create(this)` and we also provideGraphInside the application level.
+The first thing that we need to do is make our `ApplicationComponent` available to do more than one thing, so we expose it as a variable that we initialize with our `create(this)` and we also `provideGraphInside` the application level.
 ```kotlin
 class DaggerIsEasyApplication : Application() {